0xPARC/0xparc-intro-book/src/sumcheck.typ

 Earlier, we commented that Sum-Check was an "obviously impossible task" if the values of $f$'s were unrelated random numbers.
-The reason this doesn't contradict the above paragraph is that, if Penny just sends Victor the table of $2^n$ values, it would be just as much work for Victor to manually compute $P$.
+The reason this doesn't contradict the above paragraph is that, if Peggy just sends Victor the table of $2^n$ values, it would be just as much work for Victor to manually compute $P$.
 However, in a lot of contexts, the values that are being summed can be construed as a polynomial in some way,